 AWLD is currently marketing portions of the property to be developed into luxury residential homes and vineyard estates.
-Management believes that the power of the ALGODON [®] brand combined with an attractive package of amenities will promote interest in the surrounding real estate.
+Management believes that the power of the ALGODON ® brand combined with an attractive package of amenities will promote interest in the surrounding real estate.
 The estate's master plan features a luxury golf and vineyard living community, made up of six distinct village sectors, with 610 home sites ranging in size from 0.2 to 2.8 hectares (0.5 to 7 acres) for private sale and development.
 The development's village sectors have been designed and named in accordance with their characteristic surroundings and landscape: the Wine & Golf Village, the Polo & Equestrian Village, the Sierra Pintada Village, The North Vineyard & Orchard Village, The South Vineyard & Orchard Village, and the Desert Vista Village.
 The development is located fifteen minutes from both the local airport and city center.

-Currently AWLD is developing lots for sale to third party builders and is not engaged in any construction activity.
-The first three private homes at Algodon Wine Estates have been delivered to their owners while two remain under construction.
-Two additional homes are slated to begin construction.
-Eighteen lots have been either sold, or are currently in advanced negotiations.
-The Company expects to close on the sale of twelve lots and anticipates recording the deeds as early as the third quarter 2015.
-To date, no deeds have yet to be issued.
-As of December 31, 2014, the Company has \$1,229,029 of lot deposits for pending sales.
+Currently, AWLD is developing lots for sale to third party builders and is not engaged in any construction activity.
+Sixteen lots have been sold and two additional lots are currently in advanced negotiations.
+Revenue is recorded when the deeds are issued.
+The Company expects to close on the sale of twelve lots and record the deeds during 2016.
+To date, no deeds have been issued.
+As of December 31, 2015, the Company has \$1,175,990 of lot deposits for pending sales.